 Participants are expected to attend 100% of each training session.
 However, since emergencies arise, an absence of up to one-tenth of the total number of hours of the workshop is permissible to receive inservice points.
-Should a participant miss greater than the allowable amountpermissible hours and if the participant is able to coordinate a plan for making up the required work, full points may still be granted.
-No stipend pay will be granted for absence time when the time missed goes beyond the one-tenth allowed If a stipend is offered, participants who miss any portion of an inservice will be paid stipends for the hours attended.
+Should a participant miss greater than the permissible hours and if the participant is able to coordinate a plan for making up the required work, full points may still be granted.
+If a stipend is offered, participants who miss any portion of an inservice will be paid stipends for the hours attended.